Crown of the Head hair transplant: is it viable?

-Mexico, but still do not know if the procedure will be successful in your type of hair loss.
-Crown hair loss, accompanied by receding hair, is the most common type of baldness in men, but it can also occur in women.
+This is the most common type of baldness in men, but it is a problem than can also occur in women.
 Thinning of the hair on the crown will eventually lead to baldness in this area, as well as other causes.
-But maybe you may be wondering if the hair transplant viable in the crown area of head?
+But maybe you may be wondering if the hair transplant is it viable in the crown of head for you?

-Depending on the type of hair loss and the progress of hair loss, drug treatment or surgical procedure may be considered.
-It is important to note that the transplant must be performed by an expert to ensure safe and successful treatment.
+Depending on the type of baldness and the progress of hair loss, drug treatment or surgical procedure may be considered.
+It is important to note that the crown hair transplant must be performed by an expert to ensure safe and successful treatment.

-Having a hair restoration procedure is not a decision that should be made lightly and without information, so several factors need to be considered before getting one.
+Having a hair transplant top of head is not a decision that should be made lightly and without information, so several factors need to be considered before getting one.
 You can ask our doctors of CHR, just leave us a message at our contact page and we’ll answer everything you want to know; but some of this factors includes:

 - If there is a possibility that the scalp will self-regulate and hair loss will decrease naturally.